juchiyu/InClassExamples/README.md

                Chapters from my autobiography by Mark Twain

                Eve's Diary by Mark Twain

+       x I am missing two books for French authors:

+               Évangile selon Jean by Anonymous

+               L'Illustration, No. 0040, 2 Décembre 1843 by Various

        x Some books of some authors are counted twice because they include both the complete version and the version with separated       chapters.
 For example, Adventure of Huckleberry Fin and Eve's Diary by Mark Twain.
 For this problem, we need to take a closer look at every author.